 AML is a form of cancer that is characterized by infiltration of the bone marrow, blood, and other tissues by proliferative, clonal, abnormally and/or poorly differentiated cells of the hematopoietic system called blast cells.
 These cells interfere with normal hematopoiesis, thus contributing to the bone marrow failure which is the most common underlying cause of death.
-AML is the most common type of acute leukemia in adults with an age-adjusted incidence rate in the United States of 4.3 per 100,000 individuals per year, with approximately 19,520 new cases and 10,670 deaths estimated in 2018.
+AML is the most common type of acute leukemia in adults with an age-adjusted incidence rate in the United States of 4.3 per 100,000 individuals per year based on 2014-2018 cases, with approximately 20,240 new cases and 11,400 deaths estimated in 2021.
 Although it can occur in children and adults, AML is primarily a disease of the elderly.
-The median age at onset is 68 years and only 16.2% of patients are younger than 45 years of age at diagnosis.
+Based on 2014-2018 SEER case data, the median age at onset is 68 years and only 14.8% of patients are younger than 45 years of age at diagnosis.
 While complete response rates can be as high as 80% in patients undergoing initial induction cytotoxic chemotherapy, the majority of AML patients will ultimately be diagnosed with relapsed or refractory disease with a poor prognosis.
 The outcome in older patients who are unable to receive intensive chemotherapy without unacceptable side effects remains dismal, with a median survival of only 5 to 10 months.
 CD123 is highly expressed on AML leukemic stem cells and blast cells, as well as in other hematologic malignancies, and constitutes an attractive target for AML.